cloudedbats/cloudedbats_wurb_2020/README.md

 ## Hardware needed

 - Any Raspberry Pi model with WiFi.
-(RPi Zero W works but is not recommended.)
+(RPi Zero W may work but is not recommended.)
 - SD card.
 For example Toshiba Exceria Pro 16GB, or similar.
 - Ultrasonic microphone.
-Tested with Pettersson u256, u384, M500-384 and UltraMic 192K.
+Tested with Pettersson u256, u384, M500-384 and Dodotronic UltraMic 192K.

 Note: For some strange reason M500-384 has problems if connected directly to a Raspberry Pi 4 at startup.
 Workarounds are to use an extra USB 2.0 Hub, or